-- 3A) If the tractor has a spare remote, the preferred setup is to run UniForce separately on that remote.
-The LH ports (3/4") of the UniForce manifold should have plugs in them. - 3B) If no extra remote is available, Uniforce can run on the same circuit as the OEM rockshaft rockshaft (there are some minor complications, such as the pressure going to maximum [whatever the tractor's output, usually 2700 3000 psi] when the rockshaft is raised, which isn't a concern except for creating more leaks and additional safety hazard, but also that the in-cab adjustment option cannot be used).
+4A) If the tractor has a spare remote, the preferred setup is to run UniForce separately on that remote.
+The LH ports (3/4") ('P2' & 'T2') of the UniForce manifold should have plugs in them.

+4B) If no extra remote is available, UniForce can run on the same circuit as the OEM rockshaft.
+(There are some minor complications when running both systems on the same circuit, such as the pressure going to maximum [whatever the tractor's output, usually 2700 - 3000 psi] when rockshaft is raised, which isn't a concern except for creating more leaks and additional safety hazard; also our in-cab adjustment option cannot be used.)
 Remove the OEM rockshaft hoses from the OEM valve block, leaving behind all reducers and fittings in that valve block.
-Using the LH ports (3/4") of the UniForce manifold, install the reducer fittings, and then connect to the OEM valve block using a pair of 1/2" x 31" hoses.
-The upper port of the UniForce manifold goes to the port of the OEM valve block marked 'V2'; lower port of the UniForce manifold goes to the port of the OEM block marked 'V1' (usually this results in the hoses crossing each other to make an 'x').
+Using the LH ports (3/4") ('P2' & 'T2') of the UniForce manifold, install the reducer fittings, and then connect to the OEM valve blocks using pairs of 1/2" hoses.
+The upper port of the UniForce manifold ('P2') goes to the port of the OEM valve block marked 'V2'; lower port ('T2') of the UniForce manifold goes to the port of the OEM block marked 'V1' (usually this results in the hoses crossing each other to make an 'x').
+Tighten all fittings.

+5) If accumulators are being used: assemble & mount them on frame (see photo); connect them to the fittings that equalize the feeder hoses just behind the valve block (don't use the port on the valve block) and to where the 3/4" hose to the other drill reduces to the 1/2" feeder hoses for each rank.
+The accumulators should arrive pre-charged, unless the system was shipped by air.
+Pre-charge on accumulator should be 400 psi.
 Tighten fittings.

-- 4) Route hoses along hitch.
-Two of the 3/4" hoses go from the tractor to the manifold, and one 3/4" hose goes from the equalizer fittings (behind the manifold) to the other drill, routed again along the hitch.
-Install quick couplers (provided) in these hoses so the drills can be separated if needed.
-Tighten fittings. - 5) If accumulators are being used: assemble & mount them on frame (see photo); connect them to the fittings that equalize the feeder hoses just behind the valve block (don't use the port on the valve block) and to where the 3/4" hose to the other drill reduces to the 1/2" feeder hoses for each rank.
-The accumulator should arrive pre-charged, unless the system was shipped by air.
-Pre-charge on accumulator should be 400 psi.
-Tighten fittings. - 6) Tighten the flange locknuts that hold the UniForce valve block's bracket onto the frame. - 7) if the in-cab pressure adjustment option is used, install it-see separate instructions.
+6) Tighten the flange locknuts that hold the UniForce valve block's bracket onto the frame.

+7) if Exapta's in-cab pressure adjustment option is used, install it-see separate instructions.